massalabs/station/README.md

 ## ⚠️ WIP

 This project is still WIP.
 It is a prototype.

 ⚠️ Potential breaking changes ahead ⚠️

 ## Contribute

 go to [Contributing](./CONTRIBUTING.md)

-## How to...
+## How to

 ### ... install Thyra on my computer?